Local workers - Method of travel to work - All industries

 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the Willoughby City, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in Willoughby City, and Employment locations for the Destination Zones they work in and how they arrive there.

 |Local workers method of travel to work|

-In 2016, there were 18,071 people in the who caught public transport to work (train, bus, tram or ferry) in Willoughby City, compared with 29,099 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2021, there were 5,600 people who caught public transport to work (train, bus, tram or ferry) in Willoughby City, compared with 19,692 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in Willoughby City in 2016 compared to New South Wales shows that 30.4% used public transport, while 48.9% used a private vehicle, compared with 15.9% and 63.0% respectively in New South Wales.
+Analysis of the method of travel to work in Willoughby City in 2021 compared to the New South Wales workforce within Willoughby City shows that 8.9% used public transport, while 31.3% used a private vehicle, compared with 3.9% and 47.5% respectively in New South Wales.

-The major differences between the method of travel to work of the workforce in Willoughby City and New South Wales were:
+The major differences between the method of travel to work of the workforce in Willoughby City and the New South Wales workforce were:

-- A larger percentage of local workers who travelled by train (25.1% compared to 11.3%)
+- A smaller percentage of local workers who travelled by car, as driver (29.0% compared to 43.2%)

-- A smaller percentage of local workers who travelled by car (as a passenger) (2.7% compared to 4.3%)
+- A smaller percentage of local workers who travelled by car, as passenger (1.8% compared to 3.2%)

-The largest changes in the method of travel of work of the workforce in Willoughby City between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in Willoughby City between2016 and 2021 were: